Admissions representatives will be happy to direct you to the most appropriate person in the Division to answer your question.

 Phone: (802) 860-2727

 We highly encourage and support our students in the Division of Education & Human Studies to take a semester of international study.
-It's an incredibly valuable learning experience.
-Pulled out of your comfort zone, you will come to appreciate the nuances of other cultures and how critical it is to be sensitive to them no matter where you are in the world.
+As an EHS major, your work will be deeply enriched by a global perspective.
+By studying abroad, you will come to appreciate the nuances of other cultures and how critical it is to be sensitive to them no matter where you are in the world.
 Through study abroad, you'll also become a more globally engaged citizen based on your exposure to an international array of global issues.

-Additionally, students in the Education & Human Studies Division, have the opportunity to enroll into a four-week international internship course, and are encouraged and supported to be involved with international service through the EHS International Service Travel Voucher program.
+Students in the Education & Human Studies Division, have the opportunity to enroll into a four-week international internship course, and are encouraged to be involved with international service through the EHS International Service Travel Voucher program.

-Working closely with your Program Director, you will be able to accommodate a semester abroad, which could potentially include an international internship, while satisfying all of the required coursework for your major.
+Working closely with your Program Director, you will be able to accommodate a semester abroad—which could include an international internship—while satisfying all of the required coursework for your major.

 "Global Appreciation" has emerged as an essential competency employers seek.
 Champlain has taken a proactive approach to cultivating this competency by ensuring that international learning is embedded in the College's curriculum.